6110-sp25/6110-sp25.github.io/_pages/project/phase_3.md

 This phase is worth 15% of the overall grade in this class.
 Your grade in this phase (15% total) is allocated as follows:
 - Your Decaf compiler: 12%, from autograded public and private test cases.
-  - The TAs reserve the result to perform regression testing for test cases in Phase 1 and 2
+  - The TAs reserve the right to perform regression testing for test cases in Phase 1 and 2

 - Your Project Design Document: 3%